ToonTamilIndia/Video-to-HLS/README.md

     * **FFmpeg Preset:** Choose an encoding preset (e.g., `ultrafast`, `medium`, `slow`) to balance encoding speed with output quality/size.
     * **Segment Duration:** Control the length of individual HLS segments.
     * **Smart Upscaling Prevention:** The script automatically skips generating video renditions that would require upscaling the source video, saving processing time and ensuring quality.
-* **🚀 Optional GitHub Pages Deployment:** A convenient feature to automatically deploy your generated HLS content (playlists and segments) to a specified GitHub Pages repository and branch, making it instantly available for web playback.
+* **🚀 Optional GitHub Pages, Archive Deployment:** A convenient feature to automatically deploy your generated HLS content (playlists and segments) to a specified GitHub Pages repository and branch or Archive, making it instantly available for web playback.
 * **🖥️ Intuitive Command-Line Interface (CLI):** A clear and easy-to-use CLI allows for straightforward operation and seamless integration into automated scripts or workflows.
 * **📝 Comprehensive Logging:** Provides detailed, real-time logging of the entire conversion process, including FFmpeg commands executed.
 Verbose mode (`-v`) offers even more insight for debugging.
 * **🐍 Python-Powered & Cross-Platform:** Written in Python, making it compatible with Windows, macOS, and Linux systems where Python and FFmpeg are available.